failed-successfully/ngx-darkbox-gallery-library/README.md

 # Darkbox Gallery

-Darkbox Gallery is a higly configurable lightbox themes gallery library for Angular applications using the ivy engine (Angular 9+).
+Darkbox Gallery is a highly configurable lightbox themed gallery library for Angular applications using the ivy engine (Angular 9+).

 <hr>